This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Storage and Handling of Winter Produce

-- Root veggies: Store in sand or sawdust for moisture.
+- Root veggies: Bury in damp sand or sawdust for cold storage.

 Cooking Winter Crops